vistorian/vistorian.github.io/courses.md

     * Weighted links (such as strength of a social relationship)
     * Different types links (such as different types of social relationships)
     * Different types of nodes.
-* Software requirements:
+* **Software** requirements:
     * No specific software needs to be installed
     * Any software that allows you to edit tables such as Excel or spreadsheets in Google Drive.
     * For visualization, we will use a web application that runs in your browser.

-## Key Information
+## Key Information:
 * The course is free of charge and open to everybody to register.
+You do not have to be based in the UK.
-* We have a limited number of seats of  20 participants and priority for those who have their own dataset to explore; even if it isn’t fully prepared and formatted.
+* We have a limited number of 20 places.
+Priority will be given to those who bring their own dataset to explore; even if it isn’t fully prepared and formatted.
-* For 5 weeks, we meet every Wednesday from 3:00 to 5:00 PM UK time.
+* For 5 weeks, we meet **every Wednesday from 3pm to 5pm (UK time)**.
 * Each of these sessions consists of some theoretical explanations (lasting roughly 30 minutes), some hands-on activities, and time for discussion.
-* The course is run online, using MS Teams [(download here)](https://www.microsoft.com/en-gb/microsoft-teams/download-app).
+* The course runs online, using Zoom
 * We encourage everyone to bring their own data they want to create networks from.
 * We will explain how to format your data if you want to use your own data in the subsequent sessions.
-* If you do not have own data at the moment, we can provide you with
+* If you do not have own data at the moment, we can provide you with demo data.
+However, you will get the most out of this course if you bring own data.
 * Between sessions, there might be smaller homework tasks to last the pace with the course (e.g., complete data cleaning, complete data formatting, upload your data into the Vistorian, etc.).
 We suggest reserving the necessary time for this before committing to the course As the course has a limited number of places and we want every participant to take full advantage of the course.
 The time you want to allocate will depend on what it takes you to properly format your data within a table such as Excel.

 ## Info session